 • Whether anyone else in the house (such as non-dependents) are able to help financially;

 • What your total income is - all income and all savings (including those partly or fully disregarded for Housing Benefit, Universal Credit or Council Tax Support) will be taken into consideration.

 • What your total outgoings are and if you have any excessive expenditure

 How much could I get and for how long?

 The council cannot award a DHP or LSP for any period outside an existing Housing Benefit period, Universal Credit award period or Council Tax Support period.
 The council will not usually make any award for a period exceeding six months.
 When you receive a DHP or LSP award, you must use this time to try and find other ways of paying your rent or council tax shortfalls in the future.
 These other ways could be:

 How are Payments paid?

 Although DHPs are not payments of Housing Benefit, they will be paid together with Housing Benefit and will be sent to either you or your landlord in the same way as your Housing Benefit payments.
 LSP's will be offset against your Council Tax bill.

 How do I apply?

 You will need to make an application in writing.
-Paper forms are available by clicking here for a DHP application form or here for an LSP application form.
+Paper form is available by clicking here for a DHP application form.
 We can sometimes ask you to attend for interview to get all the information we need but we would normally phone you or write to you.